 Warts are benign growths on the skin caused due to a virus called the Human Papillomavirus (HPV).
-While they are unsightly, warts are usually harmless and painless.
-In some cases, they may hurt or itch.
-Kids are more prone to bacterial infections than adults are, and hence are more vulnerable to being affected by the virus causing warts.
+Although a bit unsightly, warts are usually harmless.
+Children are more prone to infections than adults, and hence more vulnerable to being affected by the virus that causes warts (1).

-But a virus does.
-Children get warts when they contract the HPV virus from other people or when they touch something infected.
-Like any other virus or bacteria, the virus grows and thrives in damp and warm places.
-Warts are contagious and spread from one person to another through direct or indirect contact.
-However, not all children who come into contact with the virus develop warts, because of better immunity levels.
+Warts are contagious and spread from one child to another through direct or indirect contact.
+However, not all children who come into contact with the virus develop warts because of better immunity levels (3)

-Here are a few ways in which your child can get warts.
+Here are a few ways in which your child might contract the HPV, which leads to the development of warts.

 - Touching an infected person may sometimes cause warts.